programming-formalisms/programming_formalisms_project_summer_2026/learners/bilan.md

 R100.2        |Decisions are adopted                                               |All team members agree|If a majority vote favors a practice, we adopt it

 <!-- markdownlint-enable MD013 -->

+What is a Verification and validation?
+	- Verification - if the Software is doing what it should be doing
+	- Validation - is that Software is stable, not such for me but for others Both of these steps are needed for a good quality in coding and software.

+What are requirements and why do they need to be specific?
+	- What is needed and important in that particular software to function to the best of its capability.

+Regulatory requirements - used to show how you designed something and how AI is used in your work.

+Software Requirements Specification (SRS) - Requirements need to be specific but not too much so you don’t lose your information and cause confusion - so you need to use the minimum amount to reach the desired level.
+Sometimes you define a requirement as a high level so there needs to be an underline balance understanding.
+- Risk of over-engineering and risk of under-specifying
+- Risk of sharing data AI when it comes to specific requirements
+- Write a test for your requirement and see if you filled that requirement
+- Define and draft requirements